emrgnt-cmplxty/fermi/docs/0.old/tutorials/rainbow-frontend-dev-tutorial.md

 </center>

-> - Select the connect button next to the Axion Icon.
+> - Select the connect button next to the Fermi Icon.

 <center>

 <img alt="near wallet approval" src="https://i.imgur.com/qYsu2db.png" width="30%"/>

-(Fig 13 Axion Wallet )
+(Fig 13 Fermi Wallet )

 </center>

-> - You will be redirected to the Axion wallet.
+> - You will be redirected to the Fermi wallet.
 Select the allow button to continue and you'll be redirected to the application.
 And that's it!

 ---